anyday-payments/ANYDAY-WooCommerce/readme.txt

 - Fixing cached JS URL for some instances using permalinks.
 - Fixed backend configuration page which was broken.
 - Minimum price limit for pricetag isn't working for on-sale product.

+= 1.7.4 =

+#### 👾 Bug Fixes
+- Fixed miscalculations on order details page, after payment capture/refunds.
+- Fixed decimal point bug which captures incorrect amount due to wrong decimal value conversion.
+Now users would be able to enter an integer e.g. 1500 or 250, or may enter decimals e.g. 1.500,00 or 250,00.
+If entered a decimal in the thousandths place, you must use two decimals. e.g. 1.500,00